 In general, surveillance and arrest are two separate processes.
 There is indeed police surveillance with the specific aim of catching the target in the act.
 However, this does not happen very often, mainly when the surveillance supports the use of a liaison officer or similar, for example when buying drugs.
-The rule is that the surveillance is first analyzed and the responsible clerks decide what the procedure will be moving forward-so the arrest takes place later and by other forces.
+The rule is that the surveillance is first analyzed and the responsible clerks observation, not allowing yourself to be hampered by schematic thinking and taboos.
+Improve your ability to think abstractly and see through the eyes of others.
+Stay calm and breath easily.
+Do not be too hastily convinced of one point of view.
+Do not overestimate yourself...